Incentives for new medicinal products: There are still few concrete proposals.

 UN General Assembly wants to mobilise money for developing countries

-The date comes just over two weeks after the high-level meeting of the UN General Assembly, which ended with a political declaration (not available in German) that was considered rather disappointing by experts and healthcare NGOs.
+The date comes just over two weeks after the high-level meeting of the UN General Assembly, which ended with a political declaration that was considered rather disappointing by experts and healthcare NGOs.
 Significant reduction in AMR could be achieved by curbing the use of antibiotics in agriculture - one of the biggest drivers of antibiotic resistance.
 But there were also major differences of opinion in other areas, such as the obligations of the pharmaceutical industry, the shared use of new technologies, fair access to new medicines and funding.
 The focus here was less on incentive systems.
 A new independent committee has been tasked with developing ideas on how to raise €100 million for developing countries to support their fight against AMR.

 What about Europe?